CentreforCities/council-tax-wales/README.md

 Council tax reliefs (such as the single adult discount, exemptions for students, and the means tested council tax reduction scheme [CTRS]) are not explicitly taken into account in this model, but can be easily incorporated by policymakers, as discussed later in the paper.

+Many of the equilibrium effects (e.g. effects on house prices) set out in the IFS report will have similar directional effects as in this proposal (e.g. higher/lower council tax bills will decrease/increase property values), but the magnitude will vary depending on the choices made by each local authority.

 ### Understanding the Scripts

-There are currently two scripts in this folder
+There are currently two scripts in this folder that process the price paid data

 * Wales Script - A STATA script that produces the 2022 revaluation, as well as the collapsed version of the join between 2003 and 2022 bands

 * Council Tax Bands Assign - an R script that joins the 2003 bands to the 2022 bands

-## Contributions

-Any contributions you make are greatly appreciated.
-Please create a open an issue with the tag "enhancement" before opening a pull request.